Long-time equilibration can determine transient thermality: Discussion

-Lastly, part of the motivation for this work was to provide a microscopic justification of the two-temperature model (TTM) often used to interpret transient heat dynamics in condensed-matter systems.
+Part of the motivation for this work was to provide a microscopic justification of the two-temperature model (TTM) often used to interpret transient heat dynamics in condensed-matter systems.
 The TTM assumes that both systems remain globally thermal during the interaction, an assumption that generally fails when the coupling is not weak.
 For our model system, we saw that some of the features of the TTM can be carried over into the strong coupling regime, by updating the restrictive global thermality assumption to {\glocal} thermality.
 However, at strong couplings, we saw that the {\glocal} temperatures of $A$ and $B$ relax in an oscillatory fashion, and that their difference may remain nonzero.
 This behavior is clearly incompatible with a rate equation ansatz for heat exchange typically applied within the TTM.
 Nonetheless, the maintenance of {\glocal} thermality and the ability to write a simple (approximate) energy condition for the equilibrium ({\glocal}) temperatures akin to Eq.~\eqref{blimp} provides a substantial generalization of the TTM to the strong coupling regime.
-The phenomenology we found for harmonic lattices may admittedly not be fully transposed to ``hot electrons'' exchanging heat with a ``cold crystal lattice''.
+The phenomenology we found for harmonic lattices may admittedly not be fully transposed to ``hot electrons'' exchanging heat with a ``cold crystal lattice.''
 The approach we propose is however flexible enough to capture both kinds of subsystems one typically encounters in condensed-matter physics: either localized in a limited spatial domain or defined by a certain set of (coarse-grained) physical observables.

 \textbf{Acknowledgments.} We thank Philipp Strasberg for interesting discussions.
-KH, SN, and JA are grateful for support from the University of Potsdam.
-JA acknowledges funding from EPSRC (EP/R045577/1) and thanks the Royal Society for support.
+K.H., S.N., and J.A. are grateful for support from the University of Potsdam.
+J.A. gratefully acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grants No. 384846402 and No. 513075417 and from the Engineering and Physical Sciences Research Council (EPSRC) (Grant No. EP/R045577/1) and thanks the Royal Society for support.
+Open access publication is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project No. 491466077.

 {\thesection.\arabic{corollary}}